 - Azure VMware Solution by CloudSimple

-To understand how you can position Azure Reservations with your customers and get up and running operationally as quickly as possible we recommend the following approach for reviewing the readiness materials:
+To understand how you can position Azure Reservations with your customers and get up and running operationally as quickly as possible, we recommend the following approach to review the readiness materials:

 - Review the Overview Presentations and associated webinars for the customer value proposition and positioning